cschulzsuper/multitenancy-monolith/README.md

 /21 Slowly extending the repository.
 Asynchronicity is key when talk to a database.
 With the static dictionary currently used this may not be exactly true, but it will become important once I switch to an ORM. https://github.com/cschulzsuper/multitenancy-monolith/commit/75fa043dbccc3bde11ac7271db026ca3b2d318e4

 /22 Bulk deletions in the repository can be tricky, when the operation needs to be atomic.
-In the current static dictionary implementation I solve this requirement by using [SemaphoreSlim](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Private.CoreLib/src/System/Threading/SemaphoreSlim.cs).
+In the current static dictionary implementation I solve this requirement by using [SemaphoreSlim](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Private.CoreLib/src/System/Threading/SemaphoreSlim.cs). https://github.com/cschulzsuper/multitenancy-monolith/commit/e6dcdbbbb0be44f4d647250f1e206c71ce7d4a77

+/23 For the update method in the repository, I use an `Action` which will modify the entity.
+I will not support real bulk updates yet.
+After [#29654](https://github.com/dotnet/efcore/issues/29654) is implemented, I will have another look for an additional update method.